psmay/stepmania/src/arch/Lights/LightsDriver_SextetStream.md

 Use `createAndReadPipe` to create the named pipe, feeding the output into the test stdin-based lighting program:

-    createAndReadPipe StepMania-Lights-SextetStream | cscript SextetStreamStdinTest.wsf
+    createAndReadPipe StepMania-Lights-SextetStream | cscript //nologo SextetStreamStdinTest.wsf

-Or, run a lighting program that uses the pipe directly:

-    cscript SextetStreamNamedPipeTest.wsf StepMania-Lights-SextetStream

 While the lighting program is running, start StepMania.
-(When using a test lighting program, windowed mode may be needed to keep the program visible.)
+(When using the test lighting program, windowed mode may be needed to keep the program visible.)
 The lighting program should display the light information.